mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 The first thing that got me was how cold the water was.
 My lungs seemed to collapse in shock.
 My breath came out in short sudden gasps plus with the shock of us having overturned.
 I looked across to Fem to see she was experiencing the same thing.
 Neither of us could touch bottom so we could only move around the upturned canoe and try to manoeuvre it down the river.

 I tried to make light of the situation.
-“Ah well we went over, lets get this back up and get going”.
+“Ah well, we went over, let's get this back up and get going!”.

 One thing I saw once I got over the shock was Fem’s camelback floating away down the river.
 I was not too concerned with it as we had more important things to worry about.